Running modes

 Due to backward compatibility, this is the default mode.
 However, for better performance, LSP4IJ mode is recommended.

-If this mode is selected, the language server will be invoked on project open.
-All LSP messages are then handled by the various features of the LSP4IJ plugin, a third-party LSP client for JetBrains IDEs.
+If these mode is selected, the language server will be invoked on project open.
+All LSP messages are then handled by the clients: either the LSP4IJ plugin, or the native client built into the IDE.

 It is possible to use Pyright with LSP4IJ directly, but doing so is not recommended.